Allie Thornton: Dallas Trinity

 In June 2024, Thornton became the fourth player to sign with Dallas Trinity FC before the USL Super League's inaugural season.
 College teammate, Samantha Estrada, joined a few days later.
 She made her club debut in Dallas's inaugural match against Tampa Bay on August 18, 2024.
 She was selected to the inaugural USL Super League Team of the Month for August 2024.
 On September 13, 2024, Thornton become the first player in league and club history to score a hat trick which was also a perfect hat trick in a 6–2 home win over Lexington.
 On March 9, 2025, she scored twice within three minutes in a 6–0 victory over then league leaders Brooklyn.
 Ten days later, she scored another goal against Brooklyn, this time by a score of 3–0.
 On April 19, 2025, she scored her tenth goal in a 1–1 home draw against Fort Lauderdale, becoming the first player in club and league history to reach double digits.
 On May 31, 2025, she opened scoring in the season finale against the Carolina Ascent, helping her team to a 2–1 win that clinched a playoff berth for Dallas.
 It brought her to 13 goals in 27 games, breaking a tie with Mia Corbin to win the inaugural USL Super League Golden Boot.

+The following year, Thornton's production dropped off slightly, as she scored 4 goals in her 27 league appearances.
+She helped the Trinity qualify for the playoffs for the second consecutive season, where they were beaten by eventual champions Lexington SC in the quarterfinals.
+On June 4, 2026, Dallas announced Thornton's departure at the end of the season.

+Newcastle Jets

+In September 2026, Thornton joined Australian A-League Women club Newcastle Jets.

 Personal life

-Thornton graduated from Southern Methodist University with a bachelors degree in Applied Physiology and Sports Management.
+Thornton graduated from Southern Methodist University with a bachelor's degree in Applied Physiology and Sports Management.